byte-sec/Discord-Media-Scraper/README.md

     ```bash
     python main.py
     ```
-4.  **Add Channels:** In the GUI, add channels using their custom name and numeric ID.
+4.  **Add Channels:** In the GUI, add channels using a custom name and their numeric ID.
 5.  **Start Scraping:** Click the "Start Scraper" button to begin.

 ---